CAE-Vuldataset/CAE-Vuldataset/README.md

 ## Folder Description
 `./attribute/`: The program used to calculate each attribute are stored.
-- `./attribute/reproduction_package/dq_analysis/attributes/`: Immediacy, Completeness and uniqueness of implementations are stored in this path.
+- `./attribute/reproduction_package/dq_analysis/attributes/`: Immediacy, Completeness and Uniqueness of implementations are stored in this path.

 `./model/`: The model reproduced in the paper are stored.
 - AMPLE: [Vulnerability Detection with Graph Simplification and Enhanced Graph Representation Learning](https://ieeexplore.ieee.org/document/10172762)